CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_3.01.md

 1.1.1.3.sec=A description of the process by which the code was derived;

-1.1.1.4.sec=A list of covered entities, if any are known at the time that the application under this subsection is made, that plan to adopt the code; and
+1.1.1.4.sec=A list of {covered_entities}, if any are known at the time that the application under this subsection is made, that plan to adopt the code; and

 1.1.1.5.sec=Such additional information as the Commission determines is appropriate.